jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 **TT(1..0)** (Transfer Type)
 This TTL tolerant bus is driven by the bus master and tristated by inactive bus masters.
 These are the MC68040/MC68060 transfer type signals.

-**SIZ(1..0)** (Transfer Size)
-This TTL tolerant bus is driven by the bus master and tristated by inactive bus masters.
-These are the MC68040/MC68060 transfer size signals.

 **TM(2..0)** (Transfer Modifiers)
 This TTL tolerant bus is driven by the bus master and tristated by inactive bus masters.
 These are the MC68040/MC68060 transfer modifier signals.